Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/IValidationContext.md

 ### LastModified

-Gets the last modified date/time.Note that this is just an informational value and should not be used for comparisons.
+Gets the last modified date/time.
+Note that this is just an informational value and should not be used for comparisons.
 The [DateTime](#) is not accurate enough.
 Use the`LastModifiedTicks` instead.

 ### LastModifiedTicks

 Gets the last modified ticks which is much more precise that the LastModified.
-Use this value to compare last modification ticks on other validation contexts.Because only full .NET provides a stopwatch, this property is only available in full .NET.
+Use this value to compare last modification ticks on other validation contexts.
+Because only full .NET provides a stopwatch, this property is only available in full .NET.
 All other target frameworks will return the Ticks which is`not` reliable.